actforjason/GodotPluginSuite/README.md

 * Right Align Tab Bar

-  Aligns the tab bar to the right side of the editor window.
+  Aligns the tab bar of `EditorSceneTabs` and `EditorBottomPanel` to the right side of the editor window.